 - Once the yuca is soft, drain the water and wait until it is at room temperature.

-- In a bowl, start smashing the yuca, while doing it you will find kind of threads that
+- In a bowl, start mashing the yuca, while doing it you, will find kind of threads that

-hasthe vegetable, you have to throw that away.
+hasthe vegetable and you’ll have to throw that away.

 - Once the yuca looks like mashed potatoes, add the butter and with your hands, start kneading until is homogeneous.

 - To make it more malleable, add the milk and the cornflour and mix it by using your hands too.